ipfs/ipfs-docs/docs/concepts/glossary.md

 ## Q

+### QUIC

+QUIC (`/quic-v1`) is one of [libp2p](#libp2p) [transport](#transport) protocols.
+It provides an always-encrypted, stream-multiplexed connection built on top of UDP.
+[More about QUIC in libp2p](https://docs.libp2p.io/concepts/transports/quic/)

 ## R

 ### Relay node

 A means to establish connectivity between libp2p nodes (e.g., IPFS nodes) that wouldn't otherwise be able to establish a direct connection to each other.
-This may be due to nodes that are behind NAT (Network Address Translation), reverse proxies, firewalls, etc. See [Nodes > Relay](../concepts/nodes.md#relay)
+This may be due to nodes that are behind NAT (Network Address Translation), reverse proxies, firewalls, etc. See [Nodes > Relay](../concepts/nodes.md#relay) and [libp2p docs about Circuit Relay](https://docs.libp2p.io/concepts/nat/circuit-relay/).

 ### Remote Pinning